shdwfruit/shdwfruit/README.md

 #### PokéCenter Listener &nbsp;·&nbsp; Python

-A desktop app that watches Discord channels for Pokémon product drop alerts (Pokémon Center, Walmart, Costco) and opens the retailer link the moment one lands — including queue detection with an instant browser launch.
+A desktop app that watches Discord channels for Pokémon product drop alerts (Pokémon Center, Walmart, Costco) and opens the retailer link the moment one appears.
+It includes queue detection with an instant browser launch.

 PySide6 for the dark-themed UI, FastAPI and `discord.py` for the bridge, with license-based device authentication and native notifications on Windows and macOS.
+Used Pub-Sub architecture with websockets for international reach and fast speed.

 `PySide6` · `FastAPI` · `discord.py` &nbsp;—&nbsp; <sub>source private</sub>